RobertDeSonier/RoBlog/_posts/WIP.md

 Most of the time though, the basic rebase is best used to replace a merge so your branch is up to date with the base branch:
 ![RebaseOnTop]({{ site.baseurl }}/assets/WIP/rebaseOnTop.PNG)
-By Rebasing your branch on top, instead of merging, you get a cleaner history without a bunch of merge commits updating your branch.
+By rebasing your branch on top, instead of merging, you get a cleaner history without a bunch of merge commits updating your branch.

 ## How to Rebase: